qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 - ``class_id``: Numerical index corresponding to the result class.
 This number is automatically assigned.
 - ``category``: The attribute of data set.
 The "raw" category indicates an output from the data processing.
 - ``shots``: Number of measurement shots used to acquire this result.
+- ``analysis``: The name of curve analysis instance that generated this data.
+In :class:`.CompositeCurveAnalysis`, the table is a composite of tables from all component analyses.

 3. Formatting
 ^^^^^^^^^^^^^